405 KAR 8:001. Definitions for 405 KAR Chapter 8.

 (39) "Forest land" means land used or managed for the long-term production of wood, wood fiber, or wood derived products.

-(40) "Fugitive dust" means that particulate matter which becomes airborne due to wind erosion from exposed surfaces.
+(40) "Fugitive dust" means particulate matter that becomes airborne due to wind erosion from exposed surfaces.

 (42) "Ground cover" means the area of ground covered by the combined aerial parts of vegetation and litter produced and distributed naturally and seasonally on site, expressed as a percentage of the total area of measurement.